Skip to main content

 Repeat with another device

-We need to have 2 devices connected to the same ZeroTier network.
+Need 2 devices on the same network.

 • Repeat the join and authorize steps with your second device.